 In 1991 he received his doctorate with a thesis on the interconnection between tonality and affect in Renaissance music, and was appointed professor for music theory in the Hochschule für Künste Bremen in 1994.
 He was dean of the music department between 1996 and 2005 and later became principal of the Hochschule, between 2007 and 2012.

-Manfred Cordes is the founder and artistic director of the European Hanse-Ensemble project.
+Manfred Cordes is the founder and artistic director of the project European Hanseatic Ensemble.
 The idea for the project is a culmination of his particular affinity with Northern-German music, his interest in the history of the Hanse as a Europe-wide network, as well as his commitment to the professionalisation of young musicians.